EsauM10/fogbesu/README.md

 # FogBesu
 Plugin to enable the creation of a Hyperledger Besu blockchain using [Fogbed](https://larsid.github.io/fogbed/).

-This package allows the creation of a private blockchain using [IBFT 2.0 consensus protocol](https://besu.hyperledger.org/en/stable/private-networks/tutorials/ibft).
+This package allows the creation of a private blockchain using [IBFT 2.0 or QBFT consensus protocols](https://besu.hyperledger.org/en/stable/private-networks/tutorials/ibft).

 ## Install